-How you experience life as a volunteer with Bolivia Digna will be different for each person and will be very much dependent on how much time you are able to spend here, what choices you make while you are here, what experience you bring and what preconceptions and expectations you have.
+How you experience life as a volunteer with Bolivia Digna will be different for each person and will very much depend on how much time you are able to spend here, what choices you make while you are here, what experience you bring and what preconceptions and expectations you have.

 We can promise you that it will not be what you are expecting, whatever that is!
 Come with an open mind and a positive attitude and we can also promise that it will be intense, fun, stressful, exhausting, at times frustrating, emotionally challenging, but overall very rewarding.

 - Impacts the lives of children and their families

 - Help children who are less privileged than you and who often have no weight in society

 - Gain confidence and self-esteem

 - Meet new people and make friends from other countries

 - Get to know the Bolivian communities of Cochabamba and discover another culture

 - Use your professional skills to support our projects